Captonomy/assessment/ml-engineer/README.md

 - **Accuracy of Information Extraction**: Correctness in extracting titles and authors.
 - **Classification Performance**: Relevant category assignment.
 - **Use of Machine Learning Models**: Effective utilization of classical and/or deep learning models in your solution.
+- **Solution Generalization**: The provided solution should generalize to potential data discrepancies and not depend on features specific to this dataset (e.g. order of sections).
 - **Code Quality**: Readability, organization, and documentation of your code.
 - **Problem-Solving Skills**: Methodology used to tackle the underlying issue.
 - **Communication**: Clarity and conciseness of your report.